 · Obstacles.
 Cattle, dogs, small children, falling rocks – you never know what’s going to pop out of nowhere.

-Your rush hour traffic jam doesn’t seem so bad anymore, does it?
+Your local rush hour traffic jam doesn’t seem so bad anymore, does it?

 Where’s the worst place you’ve driven while travelling?